sw7ft/BerryCore/README.md

 Without their ingenuity — rebuilding toolchains, porting compilers, and proving that these devices could still be productive, programmable, and free — this project would simply **not be possible**.

 Berry Much OS didn’t just keep QNX breathing; it **redefined what persistence in open-source looks like**.
-This effort exists as a **homage** to that spirit — to extend their work, modernize it, and continue making BlackBerry hardware relevant in a new era.
+BerryCore exists as a **homage** to that spirit — to extend their work, modernize it, and continue making BlackBerry hardware relevant in a new era.

 ---

-## **Purpose**
+## 🎯 **Purpose**

-The goal is to **carry the torch forward** — refining, expanding, and repackaging the Berry Much ecosystem into a modern, modular, and extensible runtime environment for QNX devices.
+The goal of BerryCore is to **carry the torch forward** — refining, expanding, and repackaging the Berry Much ecosystem into a modern, modular, and extensible runtime environment for QNX devices.

 This new effort focuses on **streamlining the process of adding and maintaining modern binaries** (Python, Git, GCC, SSH, etc.) while expanding the **system layer** with new libraries, command-line tools, and utilities that make QNX more capable for developers and experimenters.

 ---

-## **Core Objectives**
+## ⚙️ **Core Objectives**

 - 🧱 **Streamline Binary Integration**
   Simplify the process of compiling and adding modern binaries to QNX, ensuring compatibility, stability, and clean system paths.